marks/template-triage-bot/docs/DEPLOY_Heroku.md

     - Create a new Shortcut
       - Select **Global** shortcut
       - Choose a descriptive name and description for your shortcut, for example:
-        - Name: Show triage stats
+        - Name: Show channel stats
         - Description: Calculate stats for a triage channel
       - For the Callback ID, it is important you set it to `channel_stats`
     - Enter your Select Menus Options Load URL `https://awesome-app-name-you-entered.herokuapp.com/slack/events`